liflab/beepbeep-3-book/markdown/palettes/README.md

 ## Signal Processing

 The input of a processor chain may be a stream of numerical values obtained from physical measurements, such as temperature or power sensors.
-In those cases, it may be desirable to transform this "raw" signal into a higher-level stream of values, on which some preliminary clean up has been performed.
+In those cases, it may be desirable to transform this "raw" signal into a higher-level stream of values, on which some preliminary clean-up has been performed.
 The *Signal* palette provides processors suitable for some basic signal processing tasks, such as finding peaks, plateaus, etc.

 To illustrate the operation of *Signal*'s various processors, we shall first generate a stream of values representing a "signal".
 To this end, we use the following processor chain ([⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/signal/FakeSignal.java)):